ZawojWeb/ToDo-in-RN/README.md

 In this repo I learn Basics of React Native

-This is simple to do app.
+This is simple todo app.